henril/sse/README.md

-A simple chat application for experimenting with server-side events.
+A simple chat application for experimenting with server-sent events.